taofeekajibade/python-exercises/oop/README.md

 print(professional.age, professional.gender, professional.ethnicity, professional.language, professional.profession)
 ```
 This code demonstrates the basic usage of the `Person` and `Professional` classes, showing how the `Professional` class inherits attributes from the `Person` class and extends them with an additional attribute.

+## The super() function
+This is a function that returns the objects that represent the parent class.
+It allows access to the methods and properties in the parent class.